Canadian Boutin wins bronze in short-track speedskating

 It was Boutin's fourth career Olympic medal.

-The 27-year-old from Sherbrook, Que., won silver and two bronze at the 2018 Games in Pyeongchang, South Korea.
+The 27-year-old from Sherbrooke, Que., previously won silver and two bronze at the 2018 Games in Pyeongchang, South Korea.

+Boutin's medal came after an otherwise disastrous evening for the Canadian short-track skating team.

+Florence Brunelle was penalized in the first race of the evening for causing teammate Alyson Charles and China's Fan Kexin to fall.
+Charles advanced to the semifinal, where she finished fourth.
+She then finished third in the B final and eighth overall.